We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Small-batch production of craft beer, wine, and spirits is much easier with the use of a commercial-size stock pot.
 You can make the fermented mash necessary for whiskey in a stock pot on a standard stovetop burner.
 You can also place a craft beer base in a non-reactive stock pot during the fermenting or aging process.
 Of course, the laws on home-based alcohol production vary from state to state, so be sure to do your homework before using a stock pot for this purpose.

 Some entry-level stock pots use a nonstick chemical “paint” that raises safety concerns among users.
-If you have concerns about a particular model, we recommend that you research the manufacturer’s nonstick coating process.
-Bear in mind that a nonstick surface is not a requirement for a quality stock pot, although it is a nice feature in general.
+If you have concerns about a particular model, research its manufacturing process.
+A nonstick surface is is a nice feature but not a requirement for a quality stock pot.

 Some household projects require a little outside-the-box thinking.
 You could use a large stock pot to mix and contain your specialized paints or stains.
 Most pots are easy to transport, non-reactive to chemicals, and large enough to hold several gallons.
 An added bonus: the pot’s tight-fitting lid will protect your paint/stain from the elements and help prevent drying.